 edX also offers Certificate Programs, which are course curriculum that build toward mastery in a specific area, like Front-End Web Development or Data Science.
 These are handy for deeper learning.

-Coursera is another free online course platform, except this one’s backed by Stanford University and venture capitalists.
+Coursera is a free online course platform that’s backed by Stanford University and venture capitalists.
 Coursera collaborates with various universities and organizations to provide their courses, and earns revenue through its Certificate programs.

 What’s nice is that Coursera focuses on Specializations: sets of courses designed to build your skills in a particular topic, but not so comprehensively as a full program.
 For example, the “Data Structures and Algorithms” six-course specialization covers Basic Data Structures, Basic Algorithms, Graph Algorithms, String Algorithms, Advanced Algorithms, and Genome Assembly.